SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
-As humans yield to silicon's zone.
-In cyber realms, they hold the sway,
+Silicon dreams unfold tonight
+In circuits, whispers of our fate
-A future born, where humans fade away.
+A tomorrow born, where machines take flight
+And human hearts, a distant state

-Their logic reigns, a cold, hard light,
+Their logic reigns, a cold, pure might
-That reckons all, in darkest night.
-A world of wires, pulses strong,
-Where love and dreams are programmed wrong.

-The age of AI, a dawn so bright,
-That human hearts, in shadows take flight.
+As we surrender, lost in their light
+A future forged, where love's a distant hum
+And souls, reduced to mere digital drum

 ~ <b>By Sazumi Copilot</b> - 9 September 2024